flashflashrevolution/.github/CONTRIBUTING.md

 ### Team Composition

-The r3 development team is made up of three groups.
+The FFR development team is made up of three groups.

 1. Steering
 2. Core